Yungas Road

-The Yungas Road, commonly referred to as Death Road, is a 64 km long cycle and vehicle route linking the city of La Paz with the Yungas region of Bolivia.
+The Yungas Road (Camino a los Yungas), commonly referred to as Death Road (Camino de la Muerte), is a 64 km long cycle and vehicle route linking the city of La Paz with the Yungas region of Bolivia.
 It was built in the 1930s by the Bolivian government to connect the capital city of La Paz to the Amazon Rainforest in the north part of the country.
-Large amounts of its construction was done by Paraguayan prisoners during the Chaco War.
+Large amounts of its construction were done by Paraguayan prisoners during the Chaco War.
 Several sections of the road are less than 3 m wide.
 Due to the common occurrence of rain, fog, landslides, cascades, steep slopes and cliffs, it is largely considered the most dangerous road in the world.

 Unlike in the rest of the country, the Yungas Road is a left-hand traffic road, which allowed drivers to better gauge the distance between their vehicles and the edge of the road.
 It has since been replaced by a newer, two-lane asphalt road featuring guardrails and drainage systems.

 Known for its extreme danger with 3500 m of descent, the Death Road draws about 25,000 tourists per year and has become a popular destination for adventure tourism, particularly mountain biking.
+Until the newer, two-lane asphalt road opened in the mid-1990s, the crash rate on the road was between 200 and 300 deaths per year.
 At least 18 cyclists have died on the road since 1998.

 History

-Parts of this road were built by Paraguayan prisoners that were captured after Chaco War in the 1930s.
-It was of one of the few routes that connect the Amazon jungle up north, with the city of La Paz.
+Parts of the Yungas road were built by Paraguayan prisoners that were captured after the Chaco War in the 1930s.
+It is of one of the few routes that connect the Amazon jungle in the north with the city of La Paz.

 A new alternative route, now part of Route 3, was built during a 20-year period ending in 2006.
 The modernization included enlarging the carriageway from one to two lanes; asphalt paving; bridges, drainage, guardrails, and the building of a new section between Chusquipata and Yolosa, bypassing the most dangerous sections of the original road.
-As the result, North Yungas Road is now mainly used for bicycles, motorcycles, and walking.
+The resulting North Yungas Road is now mainly used for bicycles, motorcycles, and walking.
 Up until 2006, the North Yungas Road was the sole route for traveling from Coroico to La Paz.
 In 2009, the Bolivian government built a new road along the adjacent mountain range.
 The asphalt road features two lanes, drainage systems and guardians.